 The region's lighting industry, valued at US$4.4 billion in 2017, has been predicted to grow substantially on the back of a resurgent construction sector, and industrial and manufacturing investments.

-Regional lighting fixtures revenues are expected to grow at compound annual growth rate of 10.3 per cent up to 2024, as the market rebounds after several years of stalled growth due to delayed projects and tightening expenditures.
+Regional lighting fixtures revenues are expected to grow at a compound annual growth rate of 10.3 percent up to 2024, as the market rebounds after several years of stalled growth due to delayed projects and tightening expenditures.

-A July 2018 report by analysts 6Wresearch said rising penetration of the energy-efficient LED in countries such as the UAE has provided added impetus, while recovering oil prices, stabilisation of consumer purchasing power, and expansion of the construction, industrial, and manufacturing sectors will stimulate growth.
+A July 2018 report by analysts 6Wresearch said rising penetration of the energy-efficient LED in countries such as the UAE has provided the added impetus, while recovering oil prices, stabilization of consumer purchasing power, and expansion of the construction, industrial, and manufacturing sectors will stimulate growth.

-Saudi Arabia held the lion's share of the Middle East lighting fixtures market in 2017, with a 30% stake (US$1.32 billion) according to the report, while the UAE captured a 13% share (US$572 million).
+Saudi Arabia held the lion's share of the Middle East And Africa (MEA) LED Lighting And Fixtures Market in 2017, with a 30% stake (US$1.32 billion) according to the report, while the UAE captured a 13% share (US$572 million).

 Light Middle East 2018 will feature country pavilions from Spain, Turkey, France, UK, and Italy, while a German-government supported pavilion will also make its appearance for the first time.
 New to the show floor in 2018 are sections on Light & Design, dedicated to decorative lighting targeting interior designers, and Smart & Connected Lighting, where the spotlight will shine on home and building automation.